 The Sugar Refinery

 I ordered two dumplings.
 They were large and filling!
-The kinds I ordered were the Original Steamed Pork bun for 25TWD and a Brown Sugar Steamed Pork bun for 30 TWD.
+The kinds I ordered were the Original steamed pork bun for 25TWD and a Brown sugar steamed pork bun for 30 TWD.
 I sat down on the side of the restaurant.
 They had tables set up under trees in the shade.
 I devoured the Brown Sugar one first, and it was really good.
 The pork filling was seasoned very nice and the dough had brown sugar mixed in the dough, which gave it a nice touch.
 By the time I finished the first one, I was too full to eat the second one.
 But I did take a bite of it to see how much of a difference the brown sugar made.
 While the Original was good, the brown sugar was a nice difference.

 Past that area was a parking lot and another building with more singing.
-I saw a little window in the building and people beside it eating ice cream.
+I saw a little window in the building and people besides it eating ice cream.
 I went up to the window and said, “Ice Cream.”
 The woman gave me a little menu with three options- no pictures this time.
 The cheapest one, I assumed was vanilla.
-The other two I had no idea about.
-I picked one of the mystery two because I didn’t know what they were- I like subtle adventures ( as long as it doesn’t involve heights).
+The other two I had no idea about- so I picked one of them because I didn’t know what they were; always looking for an adventure, as long as it doesn’t involve heights.
 When I got my order, it turned out to be red bean, which I’m not particularly a fan of.
 However, I ended up liking it.
 There were benches on the side of the building.
 I sat and took my time eating.
 I sat and thought about what I would do next.
 Up until that part I expected more of the “refinery.”
 I know the comments on Trip advisor and the hostel worker said it would be boring, but I didn’t think it would be just a few gift shops.
-So as I ate my ice cream, I noticed people coming in and out of the building I was next to.
-I figured it was just a store dedicated to selling ice cream- which I had enough of.
-However, when I got up to throw my ice cream away I noticed it was more like a little market.
+So as I ate my ice cream, then went to check out the refinery.
+Everyone was right.
+It was boring.
+I spent a total of 5 minutes there.
+I might have taken a picture of this refinery building, but I didn’t go inside any buildings; nothing looked interesting to be honest.

 Journaling on the plane, headed back to South Korea